parkinsons-toolkit/app-content/pages-content/managing-symptoms/leg-and-ankle-swelling.md

 # Leg or Ankle Swelling
 Leg or ankle swelling can commonly occur in people with Parkinson’s.
 Extra fluid from around the body can settle in the ankles or lower legs.
-This can be uncomfortable to walk with, make the skin feel tight, legs feel heavy or shoes feel tight.
-This extra fluid is known as *oedema*.
+This can be uncomfortable to walk with, make the skin feel tight, legs feel heavy, or shoes feel tight.
+This extra fluid is known as _oedema_.
 Muscle movements in the legs help to push some of the fluid back around the body.

+---

+## What might be causing it?
 Sometimes swelling gets better overnight and then worse when you are up, sitting and moving around during the day.
-This is called *postural oedema*.
-Gravity causes the fluid to build up around the ankles when they are in a position lower than your knees for long periods of time.
-This is more common as you get older, especially if you spend a lot of the day sitting still.
-It usually affects both legs/ankles and is one of the most common causes of ankle or lower leg swelling.
+This is called postural oedema.
+Gravity causes the fluid to build-up around the ankles when they are in a position lower than your knees for long periods of time.
+This is more common as you get older.
+Also, if you spend a lot of the day sitting still.
+It usually affects both legs/ankles and is one of the commonest causes of ankle or lower leg swelling.

----

-## Possible Causes

-### Parkinson’s-related causes
+Possible causes of leg or ankle swelling in people with Parkinson’s include:

-* Possible side effect of some Parkinson’s medications, such as dopamine agonists (*pramipexole, ropinirole, rotigotine*).
+- Possible side effect of some Parkinson’s medications, such as dopamine agonists (pramipexole, ropinirole, rotigotine).
-* Not moving as much can cause fluid to collect in the feet, ankles, and lower legs as the muscles are not pushing it back.
+- Not moving as much can cause fluid to collect in the feet, ankles, and lower legs as the muscles are not pushing it back.

-### Non-Parkinson’s causes
+Other non-Parkinson’s causes of leg or ankle swelling can be from:

-* **Blood clots (deep vein thrombosis)** – if the swelling is confined to one leg, which may also be painful.
-More common in those:

-  * having treatment for cancer
-  * recent surgery or leg fracture (within 12 weeks)
-  * bedridden for more than 3 days
+- Blood clots (deep vein thrombosis) if the swelling is confined to one leg, which may also be painful.
+This is more common in those having treatment for cancer, recent surgery or leg fracture (within 12 weeks), have been in bed for more than 3 days, or have had clots before.
-  * previous history of clots
-* **Infections in the legs** – typically only on one side, usually causing a red, hot, and painful leg.
+- Infections in the legs – these are typically only on one side and usually cause a red, hot and painful leg.
-* **Injuries** – such as a twisted ankle (usually only on one side and painful).
+- Injuries, such as a twisted ankle (you would normally be aware of the injury).
+It is usually only on one side and is often painful.
-* **Problems with major organs** – heart, liver, or kidney issues (usually already known about or associated with other symptoms).
+- Problems with major organs, such as your heart, liver, or kidney – these are usually either already known about or associated with other symptoms.
-* **Side effects of non-Parkinson’s medications** (e.g., some blood pressure tablets).
+- Side effects of non-Parkinson’s medications (e.g. some blood pressure tablets).

 ---